fishcus/KAP-manual/en/rest/cache_api.en.md

 ## Cache API

-> Reminder:
+> Reminders:
 >
-> 1. Please read Access and Authentication REST API and understand how authentication works.
+> 1. Please read [Access and Authentication REST API](authentication.en.md) and understand how authentication works.
 > 2. On Curl command line, don't forget to quote the URL if it contains `&` or other special chars.